← Back to research

 Strengths

-• Massive scale — #1 on OpenRouter proves real-world adoption
+• Massive scale — #1 app on OpenRouter (3T+ tokens/month at the time of the seed announcement)[2]

 Cautions